 Our contact and online banking payment details will be on your confirmation invoice to remind you of your choices.

 Local departure by coach or Door-to-Door service, then to Belgium for an overnight stay.

-This morning we travel across the border into Germany and include a stop at the Möhne Dam in the Ruhr Valley, heroically breached by the Lancasters of 617 Squadron (Dambusters) in 1943.
+This morning, we travel across the border into Germany and include a stop at the Möhne Dam in the Ruhr Valley, heroically breached by the Lancasters of 617 Squadron (Dambusters) in 1943.
 At Möhne you can walk on top of the dam and still see where the breach was made.
-Of the 20 massive dams constructed in the Ruhr Valley, six dams were selected as targets with three of these being the primary targets - the Möhne, the Eder and the Sorpe dams.
+Of the 20 massive dams constructed in the Ruhr Valley, six dams were selected as targets with three of these being the primary targets: the Möhne, the Eder and the Sorpe dams.
 Between the Möhne and Sorpe, they held back 76% of the total water available to the industrial valley, one of the main reasons they were two of the primary targets.
 If breached, these dams would bring the whole industrial valley to a standstill, causing massive damage to the steel industry devastating production of tanks, aircraft, guns and locomotives which were all vital to Germany's war effort.
-After our visit we continue east to Hannover and our hotel in the Hannover Messe area for a four-night stay.
+After our visit we continue east to Hannover and our hotel for a four-night stay.

 Included meals:Breakfast, Dinner